mhorii/dontcheck/README.md

   - Default: `9000`

-`service.sh` is a script for that.
+`service.sh` is a script for setup.
 See it for more detail.
 You need to build an image for Dontcheck and start a container with the image.
 ```
 $ ./service.sh build
 $ PI_HOLE=192.168.0.2:8080 PASSWORD=YOURPASSWORD ./service.sh start